SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> content
 #let citegroup(
-  /// the prefix for the citations within a group.
+  /// the optional prefix for the citations within a group.
+  /// It only needs to be specified if more than one prefix was registered.
   /// -> string | auto
   prefix: auto,
   /// the body, containing one or more citations.